Answers to some commonly asked questions:

 How long does the programme last?

 Our programme is designed to take into consideration the individuals circumstances with the maximum stay being six months.
 This allows flexibility for the resident and recognises that everyone is an individual and should be treated so.
 We have an expectation of a minimum of three months, when treatment is reviewed; recognising that further time is generally required after a life time of addiction.
+However if private clients require a shorter duration of treatment, this can be discussed on an individual basis.
+Please contact the office for details.

 What’s included in the after care package?